- 1Spain: An attractive country for investment

 Furthermore, credit institutions may operate in Spain through representative offices.
 However, representative offices may not perform credit operations, collect deposits, or engage in financial intermediation, nor may they provide any other kind of banking services.
 They are confined to engaging in merely information-related or commercial activities regarding banking, financial or economic matters.
 However, they may promote the channeling of third-party funds, through credit institutions operating in Spain, to their credit institutions in their countries of origin, and serve as a medium to provide services without a permanent establishment (that is, under the freedom to provide services).

-5"Significant holding" means a holding in a Spanish credit institution that amounts, directly or indirectly, to at least 10% of the capital or voting rights of the institution.
-Where a holding makes it possible to exert a notable influence at the institution, it will also be considered a significant holding even if it does not amount to 10%.
+4 “Significant holding” means a holding in a Spanish credit institution that amounts, directly or indirectly, to at least 10 percent of the capital or voting rights of the institution.
+Where a holding makes it possible to exert a notable influence at the institution, it will also be considered a significant holding even if it does not amount to 10 percent.